api-platform/docs/deployment/kubernetes.md

 commandArgs: ['messenger:consume', 'async', '--memory-limit=100M']
 ```

-The `readinessProbe` and the `livenessProble` can not use the default `docker-healthcheck` but should test if the command is running.
+The `readinessProbe` and the `livenessProbe` can not use the default `docker-healthcheck` but should test if the command is running.

 First, make sure to install the `/bin/ps` binary, otherwise the `readinessProbe` and `livenessProbe` will fail: